Before You Read

 The Intelligence Question

 When Alexander Acosta, the prosecutor who gave Epstein his controversial 2008 plea deal, was being vetted for Labor Secretary, journalist Vicky Ward reported he had “been told” to back off because Epstein “belonged to intelligence.”
-Acosta has denied this under oath.
+(The Daily Beast) Acosta has denied this claim.
+(Newsweek)

 The gap years suggest why this claim persists.
-The chain of introductions, Leese (MI6-connected) to Maxwell (MI6/Mossad/KGB) to Khashoggi (Iran-Contra), placed Epstein inside the intelligence world’s arms-dealing and influence networks by his early thirties.
+The chain of introductions — Leese (MI6-connected) to Maxwell (alleged intelligence ties, six intelligence chiefs attended his funeral in Jerusalem) to Khashoggi (Iran-Contra) — placed Epstein inside the intelligence world’s arms-dealing and influence networks by his early thirties.
 He was traveling under a false identity through the Middle East.
-And Maxwell, who would receive a state funeral in Jerusalem with six intelligence chiefs present, had apparently brought Epstein into his office during exactly the years when Mossad was running its most ambitious operations.
+And Maxwell had apparently brought Epstein into his office during exactly the years when Mossad was running its most ambitious operations.

 First: Natural Type 2 intuition.
 The Enneagram Type 2 at its core is a pattern of reading people.
 Sensing what they need before they articulate it.
 Positioning yourself as the solution before they realize they have a problem.

 Epstein appears to have had this gift from childhood.
 The “sweet and generous” kid who tutored classmates.
 The young man who talked his way into Dalton without credentials and immediately began cultivating wealthy parents.
-The financial nobody who gained complete control over a $5.3 billion fortune.
-This was predatory intuition—an ability to sense what people wanted and position himself to provide it.
+The financial nobody who gained complete control over a billionaire’s fortune.
+This was predatory intuition — an ability to sense what people wanted and position himself to provide it.

 Second: Professional training.
 Natural intuition alone doesn’t explain Epstein’s scale.
 Lots of people can read a room.
 Few can build a multi-decade operation involving intelligence agencies, heads of state, and systematic blackmail.